Culture of West Bengal: Music

 The Baul tradition is a unique heritage of Bengali folk music, which has also been influenced by regional music traditions.
 Other folk music forms include Kabigaan, Gombhira, Bhawaiya, kirtans, and Gajan festival music.
 Folk music in West Bengal is often accompanied by the ektara, a one-stringed instrument.
 West Bengal also has a heritage in North Indian classical music.
 The state is recognised for its appreciation of rabindrasangeet (songs written by Rabindranath Tagore) and Indian classical music.
 Nazrul Geeti is another classical music of Bengal, which is written and composed by poet Kazi Nazrul Islam.
 He was person in Bengal music who created the first Bengali ghazals.

+Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
+Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
+Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
+Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
+However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.

 Popular music genres include adhunik songs.
 Since the early 1990s, new genres have emerged, including one comprising alternative folk–rock Bengali bands.
 Another new style, jibonmukhi gaan ("songs about life"), is based on realism.
 UNESCO selected The Rural Craft Hub of Bengal to showcase their artwork in Paris in 2015.

+Dance

+West Bengal is known for its diverse culture, and dance plays a significant role in showcasing this.
+Each region has its own unique dance form that not only reflects the culture and history of the area but also incorporates worldwide themes.
+The Brita dance is a traditional folk dance performed by women to seek blessings from the Gods for their children's wishes to come true or to celebrate recovery from illness.
+The Gambhira dance is a devotional folk dance that addresses social, political, and moral issues of contemporary society, and it is popular during festivals in North Bengal.
+The Santhal dance celebrates nature and addresses gender issues and land rights, and it is performed by both men and women of the Santhali tribe.
+The Lathi dance is a well-known form of dance that expresses various emotions of human life, including celebration, anger, pain, and love.
+Finally, the Chhau is a widely practised tribal dance that incorporates martial arts, athletics, and religion, with stories taken from the great epics of the Ramayana and the Mahabharata.